KatherineMichel/stanford-code-in-place-final-project/README.md

 #### Store Secrets

-The secrets can be stored int he repo settings as [encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets), to be accessed by the program via GitHub Actions variables.
+The secrets can be stored in the repo settings as [encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets), to be accessed by the program via GitHub Actions variables.
 Click on the "Settings" tab, then "Secrets".
 Click on "New secret", entering the environmental variable name and value, then "Add secret".
 Do this four times, once for each secret.

 #### Set Up the Event